elvissteinjr/DesktopPlus/README.md

 ## Demonstration

-The [Steam announcements](https://store.steampowered.com/news/app/1494460) for New UI Preview releases typically feature short video clips showing off new additions.
+The [Steam announcements](https://store.steampowered.com/news/app/1494460) for typically feature short video clips showing off new additions.
-Please refer to those for now.
+The trailer on the [Steam store page](https://store.steampowered.com/app/1494460) also shows off some functionality.

 ## Documentation